RallySoftware-cookbooks/gradle/README.md

 Platform
 --------
-Tested on CentOS 6.4 and Ubuntu 12.04.
+Tested on CentOS 6.4.
 May support other operating systems that support the use of ark.

 Other
 -----